Keen to invest in Singapore Savings Bonds (SSB)? Here are some of the most commonly asked questions answered.

-How do Singapore Savings Bonds work?
+What are Singapore Savings Bonds and how do they work?

 Singapore Savings Bonds (SSB) is a special type of government securities issued every month by the Singapore Government.
 It was introduced as a way to encourage risk-averse individuals to save for the long-term and earn interest.

 You can invest a minimum of $500 to a maximum of $200,000 in SSB.
 This maximum refers to the total amount of SSBs you have on hand at any one time.